chiamp/sigmazero/README.md

 	* `stochastic_world.py` holds the data structure class for the StochasticWorld environment
 	* `main.py` holds functions for self-play, MCTS / SigmaZero, training and testing
 		* `self_play` is the main function to call; it initiates self-play and trains MuZero / SigmaZero
-	* `test_rewards` holds the average rewards received by the agent when it is periodically tested during training
+	* `test_rewards/` holds the average rewards received by the agent when it is periodically tested during training
-	* `env_configs` holds the specific StochasticWorld environment configuration used by both MuZero and SigmaZero
+	* `env_configs/` holds the specific StochasticWorld environment configuration used by both MuZero and SigmaZero
 * `plot.py` plots and compares the average test rewards received by MuZero and SigmaZero agents
 * `assets/` holds media files used in this `README.md`
 * `requirements.txt` holds all required dependencies, which can be installed by typing `pip install -r requirements.txt` in the command line